What is a Proof of Concept (PoC) in Software Development?

 But technically speaking, this is not exclusive to the software industry.
 Some sectors that also use proof of concept or proofs of principles are:

-But for this post, we are focusing on how PoCs are applied in software projects.
+But for this post, we are focusing on how PoCs are applied in software development projects.

 What is A Proof of Concept in Software Development?